gsakkas/seq2parse/README.md

 The `Top N predictions accuracy` lines show the accuracy for the top N predicted error rules, presented in the *Abstracted* blue bar in the paper's Figure 13.
-Additionally, the `Top N predictions acc. (rare)` lines show the *Abstracted* green bar in Figure 13 for the rare programs accuracy.
+Additionally, the `Top N predictions acc. (rare)` lines show the the rare programs accuracy in the *Abstracted* green bar in Figure 13.
 Finally, `Threshold predictions accuracy`  and `Threshold predictions acc. (rare)` show the *Threshold* accuracies of Figure 13.

 ### Repaired Program Preciseness & Efficiency (Sec.
 7.2 & 7.3)

 Unfortunately, we can't provide the full dataset to reproduce the program repair rates.
-We will show though the repair rate for the *50* public programs that we used for our human study, that can be found in the `human_study` directory.
+We will show though the repair rate for the *50 public programs* that we used for our human study, that can be found in the `human_study` directory.
 Each `program_N` subdirectory contains the original buggy program `original.py`, the user fix `user_fix.py`, the Seq2Parse repair `eccp_repair.py` along with other